Upperclass Living Learning Communities

 As a member of the Honors LLC you will join a diverse group of students who hail from every corner of the globe, represent virtually every major, and have a wide array of interests.
 These students share a commitment to academic excellence, involvement, and responsible living.
 This is a student-driven environment, where mature and creative students learn from, and challenge one another.

 In partnership with the Office of Cross Cultural & Leadership Development, Residence Life provides upperclass students with the opportunity to live in an intentional community of people with diverse identities and backgrounds who share an interest in cultural understanding and social justice.
-Students selected for this LLC reside in Panther Hall, an upperclass suite-style residence hall.
+Students selected for this LLC reside in the Quad, an upperclass suite-style residence hall.
 An upperclass student serves as a Resident Assistant who offers guidance, implements events, and fosters a supportive and inclusive residential community.
 In addition to social programming offered to all residential students, Multicultural LLC members participate in activities and events designed to promote cultural awareness, appreciation, and action.

 - Students participating in the Multicultural LLC have the opportunity to: